Ruchitha2018/todo-assignment/README.md

 End Date: 14th June 2020 at 8 PM

 ### Features Completed:
-1. User can add, edit, delete and view the category.
+1. User can view, add, edit and delete the category.
-2. User can add, edit, delete and view the task.
+2. User can view, add, edit and delete the task.
 3. User can update the task status into 3 categories: Pending Tasks, Progress Tasks and Completed Tasks
 4. User can update the task level into 2 categories: Easy and Difficult Level.